Refty/mongo-thingy/README.rst

 Its main goal is give you full advantage of MongoDB schema-less design by NOT asking you to define schemas in your code.

-It also has cool "side-features" such as joins, views (inherited from Thingy_), collection discovery, and more!
+It also has cool "side-features" such as views (inherited from Thingy_), database/collection "discovery", and more!

 Install